 Assistant curates are required to participate in IME Phase 2 events which have been organised for them.
-The phrase 'Initial Ministerial Development, IME Phase 2' replaces the former term 'Post Ordination Training'.
-The Church of England adopted this usage to reflect the understanding that formation, education and training for ministry takes place not only during pre-ordination theological education but also during the title post.
-The duration of the first phase of training varies in length from two to three years.
-The House of Bishops' policy on the length of title posts states that normally these should last for three to four years and it is during this time that education for ministry is completed.
+The phrase 'Initial Ministerial Development (IME) Phase 2' reflects the understanding that formation, education and training for ministry takes place not only during pre-ordination theological education but also during the title post.
+The duration of the first phase of training (IME Phase 1) varies in length from two to three years.
+The normal length of title posts in the Diocese in Europe is between three to four years.

 It is important that curates are kept free of parochial commitments at times when training events are held.
 All costs for curates ordained in the Diocese in Europe attending these events will be paid by the Diocese.
+The costs for curates ordained outside the Diocese in Europe are paid by the chaplaincy in which they serve their title post.

-It is recognised that self-supporting (SSM) curates may at times not be able to attend a particular IME Phase 2 training session.
+It is recognised that self-supporting (SSM) curates, as an exception, may not be able to attend a particular IME Phase 2 training session.
 If so, it is expected that the curate attends the training session the next time it is offered.
 Every effort will be made on behalf of the Diocese towards making the IME Phase 2 course as fully accessible as possible.